ngrafx/nray/README.md

 ### Memory Management
 The project makes use of references in function declarations.
-- Whenever the data is bigger than the simple data types I am using references. (e.g. l15 in image.h : SetPixel(int x, int y, Color &c))
+- Whenever the data is bigger than the simple data types I am using references. (e.g. l24 in image.h : SetPixel(int x, int y, Color &c))

 The project uses destructors appropriately.
 - As I'm only using smart pointers and not allocating anything 'manually' on the heap I didn't find the need to change the default Destructors.

 The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
-- This should be the case yes.
-I'm using make_shared for all the shared_ptr initialization
+- This should mostly be the case.
+For example I'm using make_shared and make_unique for all the smart pointers intializations

 The project follows the Rule of 5.
-- I'm following it although as I didn't need to
+- Project does follow the rule of 5.
+Both Image (image.h) & Scene (scene.h) have all 5 implemented as I needed to control their move mechanism

 The project uses move semantics to move data, instead of copying it, where possible.
-- The Scene::Render methods return a std::move(Image) instead of copyting the data (scene.cpp l114)
+- The Scene::Render methods return a std::move(Image) instead of copyting the data (scene.cpp l152).
+Same technique is used throughout the project, in  CreateTriangleMesh() for example (primitive.cpp, l258)

 The project uses smart pointers instead of raw pointers.
-- I am only using Smart Pointers and am not using raw pointes
+- I am only using Smart Pointers and am not directly using raw pointers apart as arguments in certain function calls as per the Core C++ guidelines

 ### Concurrency
 The project uses multithreading.
-- The Scene::Render() method uses multiple threads to render the image in tiles (scene.cpp l95)
+- The Scene::Render() method uses multiple std::threads to render the image in tiles (scene.cpp l120)

 A promise and future is used in the project.

 A mutex or lock is used in the project.
+- The Scene::_updateProgress() and  Scene::_getNextTile() uses a lock (and a mutex) to prevent data races amongst threads.

 A condition variable is used in the project.